 - Ask provocative questions that build off of previous questions and answers.

 - Hear and feel the person’s emotions as he shares his story, giving you a better understanding of the given topic.

 - Find new angles or hidden gems that might not have been shared if the interview had been completed via email.

 - Save the interviewee the work and time of having to type her answers out in an email.

-After recently completing 10 phone interviews with sources and experts for two magazine feature stories, I’ve found a few tips and tricks can lead to better, more informative conversations.
+After completing phone interviews with sources and experts for magazine feature stories, I’ve found a few strategies can lead to better, more insightful conversations.

-Here are five strategies for conducting phone interviews that help you write better stories:
+Here are five phone interview tips that will help you write better stories.

 1. Be prepared for the interview

 There’s nothing worse than jumping on a call with a source with little to no background information.